 cmake3 -D CMAKE_BUILD_TYPE=RELEASE \ -D CMAKE_INSTALL_PREFIX=/usr/local \ -D INSTALL_C_EXAMPLES=ON \ -D INSTALL_PYTHON_EXAMPLES=ON \ -D OPENCV_GENERATE_PKGCONFIG=ON \ -D OPENCV_EXTRA_MODULES_PATH=~/opencv_build/opencv_contrib/modules \ -D BUILD_EXAMPLES=ON ..

 Start the compilation process by using the following command:

 Finally, we create a symlink file opencv4.pc to the directory /

 sudo ln -s /usr/local/lib64/pkgconfig/opencv4.pc /usr/share/pkgconfig/ sudo ldconfig

-You can verify the OpenCV successfully installed in your system by checking the version of installed OpenCV:
+You can verify the OpenCV is successfully installed in your system by checking the version of the installed OpenCV:

 pkg-config --modversion openc